The $1.6m super limit isn’t just what clients can transfer – it is their total limit – explains Alan Hartstein.

 Those that have smaller amounts in their accumulated super accounts will also be affected by the reduction in the non-concessional contributions cap from $180,000 a year to only $100,000, which also came into effect last year.
 This will make it harder for those with lower balances to reach the total super balance amount of $1.6 million before retirement.

-What advisers can do to ensure their clients don’t exceed the cap
+How to ensure clients don’t exceed the cap

 The biggest challenge for financial advisers is in understanding the implications when clients exceed the total super balance.